Chach Nama: Historical significance

 As one of the only written sources about the Arab conquest of Sindh, and therefore the origins of Islam in India, the Chach Nama is a key historical text that has been co-opted by different interest groups for several centuries, and it has significant implications for modern imaginings about the place of Islam in South Asia.
 Accordingly, its implications are much disputed.

 According to Manan Ahmed Asif, the Chach Nama has been historically significant.
 It was a source of colonial understanding of the origins of Islam in the Indian subcontinent through the Sindh region.
-The text has been one of the sources of historiography and religious antagonism during the South Asian people's struggles to gain independence from the colonial British Empire.
+The text has been one of the sources of historiography and religious antagonism during the British ruled Indian people's struggles to gain independence from the colonial British Empire.
 The text, states Asif, has been a source of a colonial construction of a long history of religious antagonism between Hindus and Muslims, and one of narratives of Muslim origins in South Asia by various twentieth-century historians and writers.
 It has been a part of state-sanctioned history textbooks of Pakistan.
-The story of the seventeen-year-old Muhammad bin Qasim's attack on "Pak-o-Hind" was mentioned by the Pakistani-American terrorist Faisal Shahzad prior to his 2010 Times Square car bombing attempt.